 I hope that my entries aid you in finding your family!
 My PRIMARY INTENT is to get the information up from the stones & records for those that haven't found the burial spots of their loved ones and to preserve information from these stones.
 Please note, many are put up from cemetery records...as is.
 I'm aware that there are many errors in these records, but I rarely make assumptions as to proper spelling, etc. with the exception of death month which is often based on interment date.
 Generally speaking, I do not research each memorial.

 Any photos I have posted are gifts - free for family or friends to use as you please for non-commercial purposes.
 I have also assumed responsibility for many memorials from inactive/deceased contributors so just because they've been transferred to me doesn't mean they are my relatives.
 I would be happy to transfer any of your relative's memorials I have created that are unrelated to me.
 I'd prefer they be with someone in their family or someone with a connection to complete a more fitting memorial!
+PLEASE PROVIDE THE MEMORIAL NUMBER AND YOUR CONTRIBUTOR NUMBER.
+I'm sorry but I will delete requests that do not provide this info.
+I'm spending way too much time looking everyone up and on the new page - it takes more time.
+Using the edit button is your best bet!!

 I'm human, I make mistakes.
 If you find some, please use the edit button on the memorial to advise me.
 Kindness & patience are virtues - I am not retired and have young children, but will address emails as soon as I can. ***I cannot guarantee edits sent to me.
 I accept edits as long as it doesn't change information at which time I try to confirm the information before accepting.